How kids can earn a Blue Peter badge to bag free entry to 200+ attractions

 We've spoken to the BBC about how kids can use their badges to get into attractions for free, and it was happy for us to explain how to do this.

-To access the discount, kids need to wear their Blue Peter badge and have a valid Blue Peter badge card – these are easy to get, but it's a separate application process.
-Once your child's received their badge, they need to complete this form (possibly with help from a grown-up) and they’ll get a Blue Peter badge card.
+To access the discount, kids need to wear their Blue Peter badge and have a valid Blue Peter badge card – these are easy to get, but they are posted out separately.
+Once your child's received their badge, the accompanying letter will confirm that a badge card will be arriving in the near future.
+If this letter asks your child to register any details, they need to complete this form (possibly with help from a grown-up) and they’ll get a Blue Peter badge card.

-The full T&Cs don’t mention any need to book in advance, but do remember attractions reserve the right to refuse entry on the day (for example if they’re at full capacity), and others might operate differently in the wake of coronavirus.
+The full T&Cs don’t mention any need to book in advance, but do remember attractions reserve the right to refuse entry on the day (for example if they’re at full capacity).
 Be sure to mention your Blue Peter badge at the time of booking, whether in advance or at the gate.

 Where can kids get in for free?